Spatial averaging and apparent acceleration in inhomogeneous spaces: Discussion

 \section{Discussion}

-We have derived a set of differential equations for the radial null geodesics in LTB space-time without a cosmological constant and used them to compute the luminosity distance for models which have positive spatial acceleration.
-We have also extended our analysis to other observables such as $H(z)$ and $w(z)$, explicitly showing that these models are not compatible with observations.
+We have derived a set of differential equations for the radial null geodesics in LTB space-time which takes full advantage of the anaytical solution.
+We have then used them to compute the luminosity distance for models which have positive spatial acceleration and extended our analysis to other observables such as $H(z)$ and $w(z)$, explicitly showing that they are not compatible with the $\Lambda CDM$ best fit model .
 Our conclusions do not rule out LTB models as alternatives to dark energy, but provide further evidence that physical quantities obtained via spatial averaging are not relevant to explain observational data.

 In the future it will be interesting to find general analytical results in support of our conclusions and to use the equations we derived to provide a new method to solve the inversion problem of mapping the observed luminosity distance $D_L(z)$ to LTB models.